yy642/Discrete-Magnet-System/README.md

 (1) compute the force and energy between given two magnetic arrays with {-1,1} representing the magnetic dipole orientations.

-(2) Using backtrack/DFS to enumerate all possible interactions between two magnetic arrays.
+(2) Using backtrack/DFS to enumerate all possible interactions between two magnetic arrays, see backtrack.py.

-(2) Given the target interaction (force or energy), compute the configuration of magnetic arrays.
+(2) Given the target interaction (force or energy), compute the configuration of magnetic arrays, see inverse_solver.py

-(3) Using NN in keras/Tensorflow to model both foward and inverse problem
+(3) Using NN in keras/Tensorflow to model both foward and inverse problem, see

 The example.ipynb contains the example of how to use core funcitons.

-utils.py contains the core function, including compute the force/energy based on the magneitc array configuration and coordinates, enumerate all combinations of magnetic array, compute energy/force for a large batch of magbetic arrays, etc...